wliran2/evaluate-news-nlp/README.md

+Evaluate a News Article with Natural Language Processing This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.

 # Project Instructions

 This repo is your starter code for the project.
 It is the same as the starter code we began with in lesson 2.
 Install and configure Webpack just as we did in the course.
 Feel free to refer to the course repo as you build this one, and remember to make frequent commits and to create and merge branches as necessary!